spankybot/commands/commands/464089471806210049/admin.md

 **set_temp_role_cmd_type**: No description provided.

 **show_user_case**: &lt;id&gt; - show details for a given user case

+**timeout**: Timeout an user:

+    timeout @plp 1m - timeouts plp for one minute

+    timeout @plp - displays timeout for plp

+    If the user is timeouted, the timeout can be modified by issuing the timeout command again.

 **userhistory**: &lt;user&gt; - List confinement reasons for user